aiacy/honeydew.md/README.md

 + Brainstorm ideas for portfolio
 + Copy items in this MD file to notion automatically
 + Create everyday habit tracker
++ Create mobile notification on the days I may not open my computer